ryanxw/Tutorials/ASPLOS_2024/README.md

 10:00 - 10:30 Break

-10:30 - 11:15 Shavindra Premaratne: Execution of quantum algorithms using the Intel Quantum SDK
+10:30 - 11:15 Shavindra Premaratne: Execution of quantum algorithms using the Intel® Quantum SDK

 11:15 - 12:00 Kevin Rasch: Demo - Programming with the Intel® Quantum SDK